Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/checkboxify-your-images-with-javascript.md

   - javascript
 ---

-Lately, we have been on a journey with Canvas and have learned the following elements to it:
+Lately, we have been on a journey with Canvas and have learned the following elements of it:

 - [Getting started with the HTML canvas](https://daily-dev-tips.com/posts/getting-started-with-the-html-canvas/)
 - [Vanilla JavaScript save canvas as an image](https://daily-dev-tips.com/posts/vanilla-javascript-save-canvas-as-an-image/)